urbit/docs/docs/arvo/internals/ford/commentary.md

 the referenced hook files in one group, which we will put at the top of the product.

-After this, we put the new list of body twigs into a `=~`, push this onto our old list of body twigs, and produce the result.
+After this, we put the new list of body hoons into a `=~`, push this onto our old list of body hoons, and produce the result.

 If there is no hoon file here, then we descend into each of our children until we find a hoon file.
 First, we produce a list of all our children